-Japan is facing a sizeable fiscal imbalance, against a backdrop of weak trend growth and growing external imbalances in the world economy (Figure 1).
+Japan is facing a sizable fiscal imbalance, against a backdrop of weak trend growth and growing external imbalances in the world economy.
 In addition, healthcare and social security spending associated with an aging population will add significantly to strains on public finances in the years ahead.
-In light of these issues, the Japanese government is taking a range of policy measures aimed at raising productivity growth and stabilizing the public debt in relation to GDP over the medium term.1
+In light of these issues, the Japanese government is taking a range of policy measures aimed at raising productivity growth and stabilizing the public debt in relation to GDP over the medium term.

 This paper illustrates the possible impact of fiscal adjustment and productivity-enhancing structural reforms on the Japanese and world economies.
-More specifically, using a 5-block version of the IMF's Global Economy Model (GEM) featuring Japan, emerging Asia, the United States, the euro area and the rest of the world, the paper addresses the following two questions:
+More specifically, using a five-bloc version of the IMF's Global Economy Model (GEM) featuring Japan, emerging Asia, the United States, the euro area and the rest of the world, the paper addresses the following two questions:

-- What is the likely adjustment of key macroeconomic variables as Japan moves toward external equilibrium, under alternative fiscal consolidation and total factor productivity growth scenarios? - Do alternative policy scenarios in Japan have different implications for external adjustment in the rest of the world?
+- What is the likely adjustment of key macroeconomic variables as Japan moves toward external equilibrium under alternative fiscal consolidation and total factor productivity growth scenarios? - Do alternative policy scenarios in Japan have different implications for external adjustment in the rest of the world?

-The simulation results indicate that fiscal adjustment combined with productivity-enhancing reforms could reduce substantially Japan's fiscal imbalance with limited spillovers to the rest of the world.
+The simulation results indicate that fiscal adjustment combined with productivity-enhancing reforms could reduce substantially Japan's fiscal imbalance with only limited spillovers to the rest of the world.
 Faster productivity growth would help lower Japan's debt and limit the tendency of fiscal consolidation to increase the external surplus.
 If even larger productivity gains could be achieved, Japan could also contribute to global current account rebalancing through a decline in its external surplus.
 The spillovers to the rest of the world appear to be modest even in this case, though, partly reflecting the diminished size of Japan in the world economy.

-The plan of the paper is as follows.
-Section two provides an overview of the theoretical model we use and its calibration to a five-region world economy.
-Section describes the baseline scenario and the alternatives we consider.
-Section four presents simulation results.
-Conclusions and policy implications follow in section five.
+Section II of this paper provides an overview of the theoretical model we use and its calibration to a five-region world economy.
+Section III describes the baseline scenario and the alternatives we consider.
+Section IV presents the simulation results.
+Conclusions and policy implications follow in Section V.